Menu

 Please find below the Annual Statement of Governance, which includes details of our Governors including their names, categories, responsibilities, terms of appointment and annual meeting attendance.

-All Saints Infants School Governing Body meeting minutes are available on request, please contact Katherine Green (Governance Professional):- govpro@allsaints.reading.sch.uk
+All Saints Infants School Governing Body meeting minutes are available on request, please contact Tammy Philips (Governance Professional):- tamar.phillips@judicium.com

-The Full Governing Body (FGB) of All Saints Infants School (ASIS) met six times during the 2022-23 academic year, once per half term, plus a short meeting to approve the 2023-24 budget.
-Three of the six full length FGB meetings were held online on weekday evenings, and the other three meetings were held during the school day in school.
-This meeting pattern is to be carried forward into 2023-24.
+The Full Governing Body (FGB) of All Saints Infants School (ASIS) met six times during the 2023-24 academic year, once per half term, plus a short extra meeting in October centred on annual governor business items.
+Three of the six full length FGB meetings were held online on weekday evenings, and the other three meetings were held during the school day in school (or in the church hall).
+This meeting pattern is to be carried forward into the 2025-26 school year.

 The Governing Body is responsible for setting the strategy of the school and monitoring its implementation.
 At the start of the year, the Governing Body agreed to continue with the structure approved at the start of 2020-21 whereby there is limited delegation to committees and so the majority of the business of the Governing Body business was conducted via these FGB meetings.